AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Derivations.rst

     h = h_e = \left( \sum K \right) \frac{Q^2}{2gA_{Valve}^2}

-Bear in mind that this is the second form of the minor loss equation as described in `this previous derivation <https://github.com/AguaClara/CEE4540_DC/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Flow%20Control%20and%20Measurement/Images/Derivation_minor_loss_equation.md>`_.
+Bear in mind that this is the second form of the minor loss equation as described in :ref:`final_minor_loss_equations`.
 Rearranging the minor loss equation to solve for :math:`Q`, it looks like this:

 .. math::